-Wellington experiences a relatively small but significant and growing problem with property owners that do not consider the current limits for Code enforcement to be sufficient to deter them to correct existing violations or to not commit repeat or new violations on the same or other properties.
+Wellington experiences a relatively small but significant and growing problem with property owners who fail to correct existing Code violations or who commit repeat or new violations on the same or other properties.
 Many of the problem property owners own numerous properties within our jurisdiction.
-We believe many of these property owners see the potential fines and other remedies as minor and are willing to accept them as a cost of doing business.
-Staff believes that it is necessary to raise the bar with respect to potential penalties.
+Staff believes the ability to impose varied and meaningful code enforcement remedies will result in better compliance throughout the Village.
 There are two components to the solutions available under the provisions of Chapter 162 of Florida Statutes (FS.).
 One component is the amount of fines that can be levied and the other is other civil penalties.
 Chapter 2, Article IV of the Wellington Code of Ordinances deals with fine levies and is not a part of this agenda item.
 The Ordinance amendment proposed with this application addresses other civil penalties, which are dealt with in Article 14 of the Land Development Regulations (LDR).